jdenzel2005/lwcc/README.md

 1. Start the database: `docker compose up`.
 The initial schema 'lwcc' will be created.
 2. Run the lwcc backend application: `./gradlew bootRun`
-3. Run lwcc frontend in folder ui: `ng serve`
+3. Run lwcc frontend in folder lwcc-ui: `npm run dev`
+4. Access the application in your browser: [App](http://localhost:5173/)

+### Docker

+1. Run build-and-dockerize.bat (or .sh) to build backend and frontend images
+2. Run docker-compose up to start all services in docker
+3. Access the application in your browser: [App](http://localhost:3000/)

 ## What to Look at!